Dry mouth during cancer treatmentChemotherapy - dry mouth; Radiation therapy - dry mouth; Transplant - dry mouth; Transplantation - dry mouth

 - Ask your doctor or dentist if artificial saliva might help you.

 Drink 8 to 12 cups (2 to 3 liters) of liquid each day (not including coffee, tea, or other drinks that have caffeine).

 - Keep a glass of water next to your bed at night.
 Drink when you get up to use the bathroom or other times you wake up.

-Avoid alcoholic drinks.
-They will bother your throat.
-Also avoid foods that are very spicy, have a lot of acid or are very hot or cold.
+Avoid foods that are very spicy, that contain a lot of acid, or that are very hot or very cold.

 If pills are hard to swallow, ask your doctor if it is OK to crush your pills.
 (Some pills do not work if they are crushed.)
 If it is OK, crush them up and add them to some ice cream or another soft food.

 National Cancer Institute.
 Chemotherapy and you: support for people with cancer.
 Updated May 2007. www.cancer.gov/publications/patient-education/chemotherapy-and-you.pdf.
 Accessed March 20, 2016.

 National Cancer Institute: PDQ Oral complications of chemotherapy and head/neck radiation.
 Bethesda, MD: National Cancer Institute.
 Updated January 4, 2016. www.cancer.gov/about-cancer/treatment/side-effects/mouth-throat/oral-complications-hp-pdq.
 Accessed March 20, 2016.